by James Clark / coherence, growth marketing, Strategy, growth studio, Coherence Framework / Nov 18, 2020 / 3 MIN READ

 The ‘Dunk in the Dark’ tweet — posted just 4 minutes into the blackout — still lives in infamy, as what Fast Company calls “the paradigmatic real-time marketing move.”
 And, to boot, it cost approximately $4 million less than the price of airing their TV spot during the game (which played that very night!).

 Yet this was no random act, no marketing miracle.
-It took a 15 member team at social media “mission control” to make that tweet, which was part of an entire Oreo brand refresh for months under the guidance of Bonin Bough.
+It took a 15-member team at social media “mission control” to make that tweet, which was part of an entire Oreo brand refresh for months under the guidance of Bonin Bough.
 He replies to those who marvel at the spontaneity of it all, “Didn’t you see what we did for the last 100 days?
 That was building the muscle memory as an organization to be able to operate that way.”

 The Oreo team was able to move quickly because of their deep understanding of their brand, their customers, and — increasingly — their cultural context.
 The team had worked together for months and were aligned.

 So, this was way back 7+ years ago.
 Since then, the pace of marketing has accelerated exponentially to keep up with the mobile user’s daily demands.
-Of course, not everyone has Super Bowl budgets.
+Of course, not everyone has a Super Bowl budget.
 In fact, Gartner’s 2020–2021 CMO Spend Survey revealed that 44% of CMOs faced midyear budget cuts and 11% expected their budgets to face significant slashes of more than 15%.
 Another look at the math might seem to say:

 You don’t need a miracle.
 You just need to be meticulous about where $$$ goes.
 Pursue growth you have control over.
 With limited resources, focus on your core customer.
 This will become your biggest resource compounder — your greatest Return on Energy.

-When everyone revolves around the core customer, decision- making becomes clearer.
+When everyone revolves around the core customer, decision-making becomes clearer.
 Your decisions are no longer mapped by “Mike’s opinion” or “Jen’s opinion.”
 You make decisions because of the “customer opinion.”

 Knowing your core customer goes well beyond demographics (the math).
 It’s about finding out what emotionally drives them.
 And it’s about understanding the problem they use your product or service to solve.

-Some helpful advice from Forbes Communications Council:
+“I’ve found that customers want to feel a connection, an emotion — they don’t just want a brand; they want brand intimacy.
 Companies that establish intimacy and focus on the experience and the engagement are able to outperform those that focus only on pure financial metrics in terms of revenue and profit.”

 While data technology is key to CMO alchemy, you can’t expect to deliver brand intimacy without knowing the customer intimately.
-As the Google-Deloitte study claims, “Customers matter more than ever…and you’re responsible for them.”
+As the Google-Deloitte study claims, “Customers matter more than ever, and you’re responsible for them.”

 As Alchemists, CMOs can harness both data and human emotion.
 The core customer is the most important ingredient in the process.
-We have our own recipe to create customer-brand intimacy:

 ❓ What part/s of our marketing program needs a “miracle”?
 Where do we currently hope some big idea will save the day?